Most respondents rank the facilities as above average.

 What specific situation were you in when you had to make a decision where you had to break the instruction or order given to you?
 Was the outcome negative?

-Students said most interesting question asked at Chicago State University College of Pharmacy discussed issues in pharmacy and solutions, focusing on areas for improvement within the field.
+Students said most interesting question asked at Chicago State University College of Pharmacy discussed common pharmacy-related issues and solutions, reflecting on areas for improvement within the field.

 Name one issue in pharmacy that you would like to see fixed?